Market Insight

 This global standard outlines how RICS members and regulated firms can use AI responsibly, ensuring technology enhances rather than undermines professional integrity.

-A new standard for responsible AI
+The new RICS standard for responsible AI

 Its four pillars ensure AI is used transparently, ethically and under the continued oversight of qualified professionals: